It seems you are offline. Please check your connection and try again.

 A VoIP number

-Plenty of apps spot a VoIP line and refuse it outright.
+Plenty of apps spot a VoIP number and refuse it outright.
 WhatsApp and the big platforms are quick to block them, so you may pay and still get no code.

 3